 - Today's compact point-and-shoot cameras are incredibly capable.
 They really can do just about everything and take very good quality pictures.
 Probably a key factor in your decision initially will be price.
 You will pretty much get what you are willing to pay for.
 I wouldn't worry so much about the number of megapixels.
 Pretty much any camera with 12mp or more is going to be fine.
 Another key factor is size of the camera.
 Do you want one that is very compact and pocketable but sacrifices a few features?
 Or are you willing to get a somewhat larger camera?
 If so, the main thing you will gain is zooming capability.
 Most point-and-shoot cameras start with 24-28mm at their wide end.
 (Ranges are usually measured in terms of their 35mm film equivalent, and at the wide end, the lower the number the better.)
 I think most people would be satisfied with a camera that has 5-7x zoom, but 10x or more zoom will give you more options.
 I doubt that you will need the 50x zoom some of today's cameras are capable of, but they are available.
 One other factor that is important to me is having a camera with a viewfinder.
 I find it hard to hold the camera in front of me to shoot, and it can be really hard to see the screen in bright light.
 HERE are some point-and-shoot cameras to check that have viewfinders.
 My daughter went on a mission trip to Africa this past summer, and she got excellent pictures from a Panasonic Lumix FZ47 12.1Mp camera with 24x zoom.
 Check reviews on Amazon or a site like DPReview to get more info on cameras you are considering.

 - Given the quality you can get with a point-and-shoot, what's the advantage of getting a larger DSLR camera for which you use interchangeable lenses?
 First, you should be able to get higher quality photos simply from the technology used.
-In particular, a DSLR should be able to do much better in low light situations.
+In particular, a DSLR should be able to do much better in low light situations, especially if you save your pics as RAW rather than just JPEGs.
 Second, you can be more particular about the kinds of pictures and how you want them to look because you are able to use a lens that is best suited for a particular type of photo.
 Of course this all means more money and more equipment and more weight to carry around.
 Personally I use a Pentax K-x which is one of the smaller, entry-level DSLRs (now discontinued and replaced with the K-30).
 From my experience, I've ended up using a relatively light and simple kit that has an 18-135mm lens (27-202mm 35mm equiv) and a ultrawide angle 10-20mm (15-30mm 35mm equiv) lens.
 The 18-135 is used for 75% of my pics.
 For touring biblical sites and getting interior shots in close quarters, I've found that I've wanted a wider angle lens more than I've needed a longer telephoto.
 (I do often carry around a 55-300mm = 78-450mm equiv for telephoto needs.)

 What other gear do I need?